sinksc/windows-service-operations/README.md

 RUNDECK:DATA:EXIT_CODE=0
 ```

-If you add a Key Value Data log filter on the step that uses this plugin, you can create a subsequent step to evaluate it.
+If you add a Key Value Data log filter on the step that uses this plugin, you can create a subsequent step in your job to evaluate it.
 For example, here is an inline powershell script that will evaluate `SERVICE_STATUS` if the operation was `status`:

 ``` powershell
 # If this was a status check and the service is not running...